The management team is made up of:

 Andrea joined Harbour House in 2013 and oversees all aspects of the home, from care to staffing.
-Andrea has been in care for over 30 years and is an ambassador and advocate for all the residents at Harbour House and is clear that Harbour House is not only ‘a care home, but their home.’
+Andrea spent 30 years in the business of care and is an ambassador and advocate for all the residents at Harbour House and is clear that Harbour House is not only ‘a care home, but their home.’

 Sarah Bullen, Administrator

 Sarah has been working as an Administrator at Harbour House since 2019, she previously worked as a carer for the elderly and has a good understanding of our residents, families and the homes administrative needs.
 Sarah is also able to administer medication and attends hand-overs to ensure that she is ‘up to speed’ with the current status.

 Paul has been managing and overseeing all the Harbour House maintenance for a considerable period of time.
 Paul is multi skilled and is able to ‘turn his hand’ to almost anything.
 Where this is not possible, he works closely with a specialist, hand picked team of contractors who are well versed in working in a care home environment.

 Michaela started with us in March 2021 and is an experienced Management Accountant with 25 years’ experience in the finance industry and has worked across several industries including Recruitment, Manufacturing, FMCG, Transport and Logistics.
 The care sector is a new environment for her, but she is looking forward to contributing her skills and working alongside the Harbour House “working family” and residents.

 “I have been working in Care for 27 years, supporting others fulfils me immensely.
 I spent many years working in various Nursing homes, Residential homes and with adults with learning difficulties.
 I am passionate about what I do and as a Head of Care at Harbour House, I feel very lucky to be a part of such a wonderful team”